freeCodeCamp/guide/src/pages/miscellaneous/getting-started-with-android-development/index.md

 *   <a href='http://www.oracle.com/technetwork/java/javase/downloads/index.html' target='_blank' rel='nofollow'>Latest version of the Java JDK</a>: <a href='https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Java-Introduction' target='_blank' rel='nofollow'>Here</a> is a guide to install Java on your computer.
 *   <a href='http://developer.android.com/sdk/index.html' target='_blank' rel='nofollow'>Android Studio</a>: <a href='http://developer.android.com/sdk/installing/index.html' target='_blank' rel='nofollow'>Here</a> is the official guide to install Android studio.
 *   If possible, an Android device.
 If you don't, it is fine too, since you can run an <a href='http://developer.android.com/tools/devices/emulator.html' target='_blank' rel='nofollow'>emulator</a> to run an Android virtual device on your computer itself.

+## Kotlin language support
+ Starting with Android Studio 3.0, tooling support for Kotlin is bundled directly into Android Studio.
+**Kotlin** is a statically-typed programming language that runs on the Java Virtual Machine and also can be compiled to JavaScript source code.
+Kotlin is designed to interoperate with Java code and is reliant on Java code from the existing Java Class Library, such as the collections framework.
+**Kotlin** is designed to be an industrial-strength object-oriented language, and a "better language" than Java, but still be fully interoperable with Java code, allowing companies to make a gradual migration from Java to Kotlin.

+Some of the benefits of Kotlin usage in Android Development:
+* Kotlin requires less code to write.
+* Less crushes occur on Kotlin.
+* Kotlin is a type-safety language.
+* Kotlin saves you some of your precious time.

 ## Tutorials